docker/docs/desktop/dev-environments/create-dev-env.md

 4. Hover over the container and select **Open in VS Code** to start working.
 You can also open a terminal in VS Code, and use Git to push or pull code to your repository, or switch between branches and work as you would normally.

-5. To launch the application, run the command `make run` in your VS Code terminal.
+5. To launch the application, run the command `make run` in your terminal.
 This opens an http server on port 8080.
 Open [http://localhost:8080](http://localhost:8080) in your browser to see the running application.

 ## Create a Dev Environment from a specific branch or tag